jjgoings/jjgoings.github.io/_posts/2013-05-27-tdhf-cis-in-python.md

 {% endhighlight %}

-Now, because Python begins its indexing at '0', and I began my indexing at '1', I had to make the index change at the end.
-From now on, the indexing starts at '0', so that $$ (11\vert 11) = (00\vert 00)$$ and so on.
+Now, because Python begins its indexing at `0`, and I began my indexing at `1`, I had to make the index change at the end.
+From now on, the indexing starts at `0`, so that $$ (11\vert 11) = (00\vert 00)$$ and so on.
 Now that we have our integrals, we can also spin adapt our orbital energies.
 This basically maps spatial orbital energy 1 (which contains two electrons) to spin orbital 1 and 2: odd numbers are spin up, even numbers are spin down.
-If the spatial orbitals are found in an array 'E', now moved to an array of double the dimension 'fs':
+If the spatial orbitals are found in an array `E`, now moved to an array of double the dimension `fs`:

 {% highlight python %}
 # Spin basis fock matrix eigenvalues